HSBC has just extended the welcome offer for the flagship HSBC World Elite Mastercard, which will now last until August 31, 2023.

-If you were to transfer to Avios, that would already be enough for a round-trip economy class flight on the Toronto–Dublin route, or up to seven one-way short-haul flights on British Airways’s Oneworld global partners.
+For example, if you were to transfer to Avios, that would already be enough for a round-trip economy class flight on the Toronto–Dublin route, or up to six one-way short-haul flights on British Airways’s Oneworld global partners.

-Moreover, HSBC Rewards represents one of the few ways to earn Singapore KrisFlyer miles here in Canada – based on the earning rates and conversion ratio listed previously, you effectively have an earn rate of 2.16 KrisFlyer miles per dollar spent on travel purchases and 1.08 Singapore KrisFlyer miles per dollar spent on general purchases.
+Moreover, HSBC Rewards represents one of the few ways to earn Singapore Airlines KrisFlyer miles here in Canada.
+Based on the earning rates and conversion ratio listed previously, you effectively have an earn rate of 2.16 KrisFlyer miles per dollar spent on travel purchases.

-If you want to save up enough KrisFlyer miles to try out Singapore Airlines’s incredible business class, First Class, or Suites Class, then the HSBC World Elite is one of your best options in Canada to get there.
+If you want to save up enough KrisFlyer miles to try out Singapore Airlines’s incredible business class, First Class, or Suites Class, then the HSBC World Elite Mastercard is your best option in Canada to get there.

-Until March 29, 2021, the HSBC World Elite is offering a reasonably strong welcome bonus that’s worth at least $300 in value (although it isn’t quite as good as the offer we saw back in late 2020).
+Until August 31, 2023, the HSBC World Elite Mastercard is offering a strong welcome bonus that’s worth at least $500 (CAD).

-On top of 20,000 HSBC Rewards points upon your first purchase, Canadians who reside outside of Quebec will receive a further 20,000 points upon spending $5,000 in the first 180 days, while Quebec residents will receive a further 50,000 points upon keeping their account open and in good standing for 180 days.
+On top of 20,000 HSBC Rewards points upon your first purchase, Canadians who reside outside of Quebec will receive a further 10,000 points each month upon spending $1,000 (CAD) for the first six months of account opening, while Quebec residents will receive a further 90,000 points upon keeping their account open and in good standing for six months.

-Moreover, the card’s other perks and features are outstanding as well, with the 0% foreign transaction fees, the 31-day emergency medical insurance, and the simplicity of the HSBC Rewards program being my picks of the bunch.
+Moreover, the card’s other perks are outstanding as well, with no foreign transaction fees, 31-day emergency medical insurance, and the simplicity of the HSBC Rewards program as the most prominent features.